broadwing/deltacoverage/README.md

 TestTestScript_ 54.2%
 ```

-The test `TestParseCoverageResultErrorsIfGivenNoTests` contributes to exclusive
+The test `TestParseCoverageResult_ErrorsIfGivenNoTests` contributes to exclusive
-1.0% of the total coverage while `TestScript` is responsible for 54.2%.
+1.0% of the total coverage while `TestScript_` is responsible for 54.2%.

 ## Motivation